 We have historically derived a significant portion of our revenue from contracts with federal, state, local, and foreign governments, which accounted for approximately 34% of our revenues for the year ended December 31, 2022.
 We believe that the future success and growth of our business will depend in part on our ability to continue to maintain and expand government contracts.
 Within the government channel, approximately 69% of revenue for the year ended December 31, 2022, was generated by three government customers.
 Contracts with any government entity may be terminated or suspended by the government at any time, with or without cause.
-There can be no assurance that any contract with the government elanguage which reimburses us for reasonable costs incurred, the payments are not assured and may not be sufficient to fully compensate us for any early termination of a contract.
+There can be no assurance that any contract with the government of any jurisdiction will not be terminated or suspended in the future.
+Although we attempt to ensure that government contracts have standard provisions such as termination for convenience language which reimburses us for reasonable costs incurred, the payments are not assured and may not be sufficient to fully compensate us for any early termination of a contract.
 The loss of one or more of our government customers, or any significant decrease in sales to these customers, could reduce our net sales and adversely affect our business, financial condition, and results of operations.